 The Full Payment Submission (FPS) is the 'main' submission type, and is sent each time that an employer pays their employees.
 So if employees are paid monthly you send 12 FPS submissions per year, if employees are paid weekly you send 52 FPS submissions and so on.
 The FPS contains details of all employees that are being paid in that particular pay period including their tax code, gross pay, tax deducted, NIC, sick pay (SSP), student loans and parenting pay (SMP, OSPP, ASPP etc.) together with their year-to-date figures.
 Each FPS also contains details of employees that have joined or left during that pay period.

-The Employer Payment Summary (EPS) Is used to inform HMRC of any statutory payments recovered in any month (e.g. for sick, maternity or paternity pay), or CIS deductions suffered by the company.
+The Employer Payment Summary (EPS) Is used to inform HMRC of any statutory payments recovered in any month (e.g. maternity or paternity pay), or CIS deductions suffered by the company.
 This is sent on a monthly basis when appropriate.
 Payroll Manager is able to determine whether or not an EPS is due, and if so prompts you to send it alongside the relevant FPS submission.

 - I have heard about a 'Bacs Hash Tag' - what is this and do I need to send it? - The small minority of UK employers that pay their employees using either Direct Bacs software or via a Bacs Bureau will need to generate a 'hash tag' for each employee as part of the FPS submission.
 The vast majority of employers do not pay their employees this way, for example those using Bank Transfer, Internet Banking, cheque or cash.
 Payroll Manager can be set to automatically generate this 'hash tag' for employees that are paid via Direct Bacs software or via a Bacs Bureau.
 The hash tag is used by HMRC to cross-reference the FPS submission with the corresponding Direct Bacs payment submission.